simonborer/db-course-2019/content/posts/the-1st-week.md

 <!--

 	TODO
-		Assignments vs quizzes (investigate blackboard quizzing)
+		Adjust the course description and rubric re:quizzes accordingly Link to syllabus
-			Adjust the course description and rubric accordingly Link to syllabus
+		Pedagogy
-		Look at that great death-row tutorial. starSelectSQL.com OMG I'd love to use that dude's sqlite script
+		Verify lab queries
-		Yo what's our dataset??
+		Slides
-		Replace SQL Developer with PHPMyAdmin or whatever Get data from textbook publisher
+		instructions should be more listy

  -->
 <section class="slide-only"><a href="https://www.dbcourse2019.com" class="h1">dbcourse2019.com</a></section>
 <section>